 Jennifer serves as the Senior Investment Advisor for Impact Asset’s Annual IA 50 Impact Investing Fund Review Committee and sits on the industry advisory board of a joint project on investing in women organized by the Center for High Impact Philanthropy, the Wharton Social Impact Initiative, and the Tara Health Foundation.

-Ms. Larsen has more than 18 years of investment experience.
-Prior to joining Perella Weinberg Partners, Ms. Larsen was at Russell Investments from 2008 to 2017, where she most recently served as Head of Private Markets Research, responsible for leading the investment selection and due diligence for various private capital investment strategies, including energy, infrastructure, private equity / debt, and real estate; she was also portfolio manager for a mission-aligned mandate focused on the healthcare, climate change mitigation, and financial inclusion sectors.
+Tamara has more than 18 years of investment experience.
+Prior to joining PWP, Tamara was at Russell Investments from 2008 to 2017, where she most recently served as Head of Private Markets Research, responsible for leading the investment selection and due diligence for various private capital investment strategies, including energy, infrastructure, private equity / debt, and real estate; she was also portfolio manager for a mission-aligned mandate focused on the healthcare, climate change mitigation, and financial inclusion sectors.
 She was a voting member of the Russell Investments Alternatives Subcommittee, which governed all client investment recommendations for hedge funds, private markets and listed real assets.
 She was previously a Senior Vice President of Centerline Capital Group, where she was a portfolio manager and acquisitions officer for a real estate investment joint venture with California Public Employees’ Retirement System (“CalPERS”).
-Prior to that, Ms. Larsen held acquisitions roles at Lehman Brothers and boutique real estate investment manager Thor Equities.
-Ms. Larsen began her career as an Analyst at J.P.
+Prior to that, Tamara held acquisitions roles at Lehman Brothers and boutique real estate investment manager Thor Equities.
+She began her career as an analyst at J.P.
 Morgan Asset Management.

 Mr. Thomas Knowles serves as an Advisor at Buckhill Capital LP since 2018.
 He is a Managing Partner and Partner at Gratitude Railroad.
 He serves as a General Partner at Builders Fund.
 Prior to GRR, he led corporate development and strategy at Backcountry, and Liveperson.
 He also spent five years in investing roles with SVB Capital.
 He holds BSc Economics from Santa Clara University in 2003 to 2007.